alexb7217/Minimal-Deployable-Django/README.md

 * Runs on sqlite built in database
 * Includes URL config and routes for at least 1 viewable page (index.html)
 * Static assets directories
+* Deploys to a dokku server in as few steps as possible

 Start with these comands on a *nix based system with the appropriate requirements: